edsonayllon/healthraise-io/whitepaper.md

 To mitigate false reviews by part of an organization, reviews are stored on Ethereum smart contracts, as to require gas per review, in order to mitigate fraudulent reviews.
 Additionally, to mitigate actors impersonating accredited organizations, verified status, and organization status must be passed by the owner of the contract, so no mal-intentioned actor can steal money by posing as an organization for fraudulent purposes.

-Written reviews are stored off-chain, as to alleviate costs of Ethereum storage for writing detailed reviews by members.
+Written reviews are stored off-chain, as to alleviate costs of Ethereum storage for our users.

 Healthraise funding&mdash;so you can get more health, not more burden.